esphome/esphome-docs/components/lvgl.rst

 .. figure:: /components/images/lvgl_align.png
     :align: center

-- **group** (*Optional*, string): Widgets can be grouped together for interaction with a :doc:`/components/sensor/rotary_encoder`.
+- **group** (*Optional*, string): The name of the group of widgets which will interact with a  :doc:`/components/sensor/rotary_encoder`.
 In every group there is always one focused widget which receives the encoder actions.
 You need to associate an input device with a group.
 An input device can send key events to only one group but a group can receive data from more than one input device.
 - **styles** (*Optional*, :ref:`config-id`): The ID of a *style definition* from the main component configuration to override the theme styles.
 - **theme** (*Optional*, list): A list of styles to apply to the widget and children.
 Same configuration option as at the main component.
 - **layout** (*Optional*, string): ``FLEX``, ``GRID`` or ``NONE``.
 See :ref:`layouts <lvgl-layouts>`.
 If not specified, defaults to ``NONE``, which disables layouts each widget needing manual positioning.